espenurheim/FormerMSc/README.md

 * pybind11

 ## Setup
 Steps 1-3 are required for running any code.
-Step 4 is the GUI - if the user is looking to play out implementation.
+Step 4 is the GUI - if the user is looking to play our implementation.

 ### 1. Create and activate a matching virtual environment